-Every adult is assumed to be capable of making his or her own decisions unless a court determines otherwise.
-If an adult becomes incapable of making responsible decisions due to a mental disability, the court will appoint a substitute decision maker, often called a “guardian,” but in some states called a “conservator” or other term.
-Guardianship is a legal relationship between a competent adult (the “guardian”) and a person who because of incapacity is no longer able to take care of his or her own affairs (the “ward”).
+Every adult is assumed capable of making their own decisions unless a court determines otherwise.
+If an adult becomes incapable of making responsible decisions due to a mental disability, the court will appoint a substitute decision maker, often called a “guardian.”
+Some states use other terms, such as “conservator.”
+Guardianship is a legal relationship between a competent adult (the guardian) and a person who is incapacitated or no longer able to take care of their own affairs (the ward).

 What Does a Guardian Do?

 The guardian can be authorized to make legal, financial, and health care decisions for the ward.
 Depending on the terms of the guardianship and state practices, the guardian may or may not have to seek court approval for various decisions.
 In many states, a person appointed only to handle finances is called a “conservator.”

 Some incapacitated individuals can make responsible decisions in some areas of their lives but not others.
 In such cases, the court may give the guardian decision-making power over certain areas (a limited guardianship).
 In other words, the guardian may exercise only those rights that have been removed from the ward and delegated to the guardian.

 The standard under which a person is deemed to require a guardian differs from state to state.
 It may depend on whether a complete guardianship or a conservatorship over finances only is being sought.
 Generally, a person requires guardianship when they show a lack of capacity to make responsible decisions.
 A person can’t be declared incompetent simply because they make irresponsible or foolish decisions, only if they lack the capacity to make sound decisions.
 For example, a person may not be declared incompetent simply because they spend money in ways that seem odd to someone else.
 Also, a developmental disability or mental illness is not, by itself, enough to declare a person incompetent.